Call us: +1-415-738-4000

 For "localTempSwap", if the DiskStore path is not specified, a default path is used for the disk storage tier, and the default path will be auto-resolved in the case of a conflict with another CacheManager.

-This section presents possible disk usage configurations for standalone Ehcache 2.6.
+This section presents possible disk usage configurations for open-source Ehcache 2.6 and higher.

 The "localTempSwap" persistence strategy allows the cache to use the local disk during cache operation.
 The disk storage is temporary and is cleared after a restart.